Fill up on food made with love at these outstanding Italian restaurants in Hong Kong.

 Fini’s has locations in Central and Wan Chai.

-7. Aria
+6. Aria

 From the modern glass windows that lavishly show off Hong Kong’s skyline, to the plush velvet chairs and marble tabletops, Aria provides a top-notch gastronomic experience.
 Its contemporary take on classic Italian fare is innovative, and the minimal plating focuses all your attention on the food itself.
-Aria’s wine and cocktails are the perfect complement to the indulgent dishes, with vintage liqueurs at the ready for capping off the meal.
+Aria’s wine and cocktails are the perfect complement to the indulgent dishes, with vintage liquors at the ready for capping off the meal.

 Aria, 24/F, California Tower, 30-36 D’Aguilar Street, Central, Hong Kong, p.
 2804 1116

-9. Pici
+8. Pici

 If you’re at Pici, you’re there for the pasta.
 The casual pasta bar serves delicacies from all around Italy, with pastas handmade fresh on-site.
 Dishes are designed to be shared, so gather your friends and sample them all.
 In fact, if you don’t feel like choosing just one dish, go for Pici’s famous Pasta Tasting Menu, where you’ll each get four portions of pasta.
-Must-tries include the Tagliolini with white truffle paste and shaved black truffle; Pici “Cacio e Pepe”; and Lasagna Classica.
+Must-tries include the Tagliolini with white truffle paste and shaved black truffle, Pici “Cacio e Pepe”, and Lasagna Classica.
 Word of advice: the restaurant doesn’t take bookings, so if you’re heading there with a large group, best come during off-peak hours!

 Pici has multiple locations across Hong Kong.

-10. A Lux
+9. A Lux

 A Lux, Shop M2, M/F, Baskerville House, 13 Duddell Street, Central, Hong Kong, p.
 2663 9938

-12. 8 1/2 Otto e Mezzo Bombana
+10. 8 1/2 Otto e Mezzo Bombana

 Three Michelin stars – need we say more?
 When fine Italian food is this incredible, it’s worth the wait.
 We’re talking about the months-long waitlist at Otto e Mezzo Bombana, as it’s not only one of the best Italian restaurants in Hong Kong, it’s one of the certified best restaurants in Hong Kong, period.
 This is just not a spot you can casually pop into!
 As the only Italian restaurant outside Italy to score three Michelin stars, the upscale establishment serves exquisitely crafted dishes.
-Highlights include the Chitarra Spaghetti with Langoustine, Seafood Jus, and Datterino Tomato, Mayura Beef Tenderloin and Braised Cheek, and Homemade Agnolotti.

 8 1/2 Otto e Mezzo Bombana, Shop 202, Landmark Alexandra, 18 Chater Road, Central, Hong Kong, p.
 2537 8859